bfetler/cms_medicare/README.md

 <img src="https://github.com/bfetler/cms_medicare/blob/master/cms_hist_gender_plots/hist_gender_pay_per_person_group7.png" alt="gender cost histogram plot" />

+#### Patient Age

+We have data on average patient age, and age broken into four categories, which we can group by provider type.
+The information is not broken down into cost per service by age, but it is still interesting to consider the popularity of different specialists by age.

 #### Conclusion

-The costs are a sobering reminder for consumers and anyone concerned with health care costs in the U.S.
+Health care costs are a sobering reminder for consumers and anyone concerned with health care in the U.S.